 For you to have a rent reduction or rent payment holiday your landlord needs to agree to receive less rent from you.
 Whilst some landlords may be able to afford this, most landlords rely upon rent as a major source of their income.
 In other words, they maybe as dependent on the rent as you are on your income, which is why it is important to have explored all other means of paying your rent, including support from the Government first.

-That said many landlords have let us know they would be receptive to consider applications for some form of rent reduction, or rent payment delay, for a short period.
+That said many landlords have been receptive to applications for some form of rent reduction, or rent payment delay, for a short period.
 Understandably they would want to know as much as possible about the changes to your circumstances, along with any documentation or calculations you have.
 This will help them understand your situation and assess how they can help.
-If they have any rent protection insurance or the chance of a mortgage payment holiday, this information may help them cover any reduction in rent.
+Where such arrangements have been agreed the tenants normally repay any unpaid rent over time.
+If your landlord has any rent protection insurance or the chance of a mortgage payment holiday, this information may help them cover any reduction in rent.

 Under normal circumstances, that may happen.
 However many landlords we have spoken to understand this is an extraordinary situation and want to work to help everyone through this, so things can get back to normal as soon as possible.

-Apart from that the Government has said it will stop any new eviction proceedings during the Corona crisis.
+Apart from that the Government has said it will stop any new court eviction proceedings, currently until 24 August 2020.

 For clarity the formal position is the rent will still be due.
 However we know exceptional arrangements may be needed during these exceptional times as everyone is going to experience some difficulty, so the key will be working with your landlord to bridge the gap till things get back to normal.